Shen-Lab/ncVarPred-1D3D/README.md

 ## Data Download
 Most data needed, except some sanity check needed procssed Hi-C derived normalized interaction frequency matrix, can be downloaded from the [Zenodo](https://zenodo.org/record/7872096#.ZEsl5nbMJmM).
 The most recent [Sei](https://www.nature.com/articles/s41588-022-01102-2) based pretrained models can be downloaded from the [Zenodo](https://zenodo.org/record/7872811#.ZEslQ3bMJmM).
 You need to decompress all files, by running the code "bash decompress.sh".

+## Sanity check, inconsistency among 1D genome sequence, 3D chromatin structure and epigenetic profile.
+You may reproduce our sanity check results, by running the step 1-3 for prior training and step 4-6 for post training statistical tests respectively.
+Due to the file size limit, you may need to preprocess the interaction frequency matrix by yourself.
+The processed interaction frequency matrix for model training can be downloaded directly using the link provided above.
+To get all normalized interaction frequency matrixs, you need to run the 'preprocessing.py' and 'normalized_if.py' in the folder data_preprocessing.
+The whole process including data downloading and processing may take tens of hours.
+You may need to download the hic file processing tool [juicer](https://github.com/aidenlab/juicer).

 ## Model training (all codes in the model_training folder)
 [DeepSEA](https://www.nature.com/articles/nmeth.3547) based or [DanQ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4914104/) based models can be trained by running the code train_model_mlp.py or train_model_gcn.py for our MLP or GCN models respectively.
 You may custom the learning rate, regularization.
 You may find more details in run_train_model.sh.